Last updated on: April 14th, 2022

 c) OAuth consent screen 2 -> All that’s needed in this view is an Application name.
 Enter your preferred name and scroll down and save.

-Part 3 – Enable domain-wide delegation for the service account
+Part 3 – Enable domain-wide delegation for the service account and add API scopes

-Step 4 – Set up the API permissions
+Step 4 – Enable API permissions

 b) Search for “admin sdk” in the library and click on it.